 Binary Cracking and Byte Patching With IDA Pro

-This rare dissertation is committed to demonstrating the cracking and byte patching of a binary executable using IDA Pro with the intention of subverting various security constraints, as well as generating or producing the latest modified version (patched) of that specific binary.
-IDA Pro is typically utilized to analyze the disassembled code of a binary so that the internal mechanism could be comprehended and identify the inherent vulnerability in the source code.
+This rare dissertation is committed to demonstrating the cracking and byte patching of a binary executable using IDA Pro to subvert various security constraints, as well as generating or producing the latest modified version (patched) of that specific binary.
+IDA Pro is typically utilized to analyze the disassembled code of a binary so that the internal mechanism can be comprehended and identify the inherent vulnerability in the source code.

 • Binary Sample